iurii-m/MorDeephy/README.md

 ## Data for benchmarking

-The benchmarking is based on the public data.
+The benchmarking is based on public data.
 It is firmly recommended not to use it during training of your algorithms in case you plan to submit your results here.
 See the preparation details here [(data_processing)](./face_morphing_benchmark)
 #### Bona Fide datasets